Playerek/Playerek/README.md

 # About me
 #### A beginner pogrammer, using basic technologies.
-Mostly, programs discord applications in JavaScript and develops websites.
+Mostly, develops websites and programs discord applications in JavaScript

 # Languages I use
 <a href="https://github.com/Playerek">